jrequarth/data-sourcing-challenge/README.md

     genres
     spoken_languages
     production_countries
-The combined dataframe is exported to a CSV file without the index
+The combined dataframe is exported to a CSV file without the index.